If you’re reading this, there is a good chance you don’t carry a weapon daily.

 You’ve gone this far in life without needing a gun to really protect yourself.

-Honestly, that seems like a pretty reason to me.
+Honestly, that seems like a pretty good reason to me.
 If you haven’t needed to defend yourself so far, how can you justify carrying a gun everywhere you go just in case?

 But…there is a quote that really sums this up: